 Nord Pool Spot is owned by the Nordic TSOs.
-Statnett SF and Svenska Kraftnät own 30% whereas Fingrid Oyj and Energinet.dk own 20% each.
+Statnett SF and Svenska Kraftnät own 30 per cent whereas Fingrid Oyj and Energinet.dk own 20 per cent each.
 Nord Pool is headquartered in Oslo, Norway, with offices in Denmark, Finland and Sweden.

-The total number of companies having direct trading at Nord Pool Spot AS - sellers and buyers - is 130 at the end of June 2008.
+As of June 2010, the total number of participants having direct trading at Nord Pool Spot AS - sellers and buyers - was 248.

-In 2008, the volume of electricity traded in Nord Pool Spot AS amounted to 297.7 TWh with an increase from the previous year (290,6 TWh in 2007).
-The market share of Nord Pool Spot AS rose to 70.1 per cent compared to 68,9 per cent in 2007 and 61 per cent in 2006.
+In 2009, the volume of electricity traded in Nord Pool Spot AS amounted to 291 TWh with a slight decline from the previous year (297.6 TWh in 2008).
+The market share of Nord Pool Spot AS from the consumption in the Nordic countries rose to 72 per cent in 2009 from 70.1 per cent in 2008.
 The market share of Nord Pool Spot AS is more than 50 per cent in all the Nordic countries, which can be considered as a sign of a truly integrated Nordic marketplace.